 - Sustainable procurement

-On this page, you will find a summary of the methodology and results for SMMS 2020 (reporting on performance in 2019).
-Within each of the seven ‘Focus Area’ pages (linked above) we have explained in further detail how the group is performing on these issues and how progress is measured.
+On this page, you will find a summary of the methodology and results for SMMS 2021 (reporting on performance in 2020).
+Within each of the seven ‘Focus Area’ pages we have explained in further detail how the group is performing on these issues and how progress is measured.

 SDG 8 - Decent work and economic growth